AeriaVelocity/toml2make/README.md

 TOML To Makefile's schema is present at [this own project's `cproject.toml` file.](https://github.com/AeriaVelocity/toml2make/blob/main/cproject.toml)

+For a full list of schema versions, see [this project's `schema/` directory.](https://github.com/AeriaVelocity/toml2make/tree/main/schema)

 Schema versions before v1.0.0 will not support backwards compatibility due to immaturity, but backwards compatibility of schema versions past v1.0.0 is planned.